KetsunoAna117/KetsunoAna117/README.md

 ### [SoLearn](https://github.com/KetsunoAna117/SoLearn)
 - Solearn is an iPadOS-based AR app to help everyone learn about the solar system in an immersive and unique way
 - This app was created as for Nano Challenge 2 project in the Apple Developer Academy
-- This project uses RealityKit, SwiftUI and
+- This project uses RealityKit, SwiftUI and SceneKit

 ## Work Experience
 **Junior IOS Developer**